Stanton County Fair General Rules / Herdsmanship

 CLOVERBUD Bucket calves will be stalled during the Fair.

 A member cannot enroll in the same 4-H project area in more than one county in the same year.
-(Example: beef [bucket calf, feeder calf, market beef and breeding beef are among those listed within the beef project area], clothing, horse, foods, etc.).
+(Example: Beef [Bucket calf, Feeder calf, Market beef, and breeding beef are among those listed within the beef project area], clothing, horse, foods, etc.)

-All exhibits entered at exhibitor’s risk.
+All exhibits entered at the exhibitor’s risk.
 The Fair Board Association will do all it can to protect and care for exhibits, but in no case will it be responsible for any loss or damage that may occur.

 LIVESTOCK RELEASE AND CLEAN-UP

-• Clean and move bedding into the alleys.
+• Clean and move bedding into the alleys

-• Clean up manure around the wash rack areas.
+• Clean up manure around the wash rack areas

-• Scoop all bedding out in the alleys.
+• Scoop all bedding out in the alleys

-• Clean up needs to be completed by Saturday after the fair.
-This will take about two hours on Saturday morning.
+• Clean up needs to be completed by Saturday after the fair….
+This will take about two hours on Saturday morning

 HERDSMANSHIP